-Just shy of completing its first decade, GEMS Wellington Primary School (WPS) is a well liked, increasingly established primary school based in Satwa, taking pupils from 3 to 11 years of age (KG to Year 6).
-The school is home to 1130 children, coming from over 70 nationalities.
+Just past its first decade, GEMS Wellington Primary School (WPS) is a well liked, established primary school based in Satwa, taking pupils from 3 to 11 years of age (FS1 to Year 6).
+The school is home to around 1100 children, coming from over 70 nationalities.
 No one country of origin dominates, but the largest single demographic is Indian.
 The school is rated Very Good by the Dubai regulator, the KHDA, and Outstanding across all measures in its British Schools Overseas report.

 The Story so Far

 GEMS Wellington Primary School opened in 2008 and follows the National Curriculum of England and Wales.
-The student body is currently looked after by 87 teachers - the majority of whom are British, and by a further 55 teaching assistants.
+The student body is currently looked after by 84 teachers - the majority of whom are British, and by a further 49 teaching assistants.
 All teachers are said to have appropriate teaching qualifications, giving the school a teacher to student ratio of 1:13.
 This is around the average for a school of this category and price-point.
-Teacher turnover, at 22%, is around the average for Dubai, although the school would no doubt wish to see this at a lower level.
-Approximately 5% of students are Emirati and 10% are Students of Determination with SEND requirements.
+Teacher turnover, at 25%, is just over the average for Dubai, although the school would no doubt wish to see this at a lower level.
+Approximately 5% of students are Emirati and just over 10% are Students of Determination with SEND requirements.